gbitzes/QuarkDB/docs/MEMBERSHIP.md

 To prevent such an incident, QuarkDB discriminates between two types of nodes:

 1. **Full members** participate in voting rounds and are capable of becoming leaders.
+1. **Observers** receive all replicated entries, just like full nodes, however they:
+  * do not affect quorums
+  * do not vote

-1. **Observers** receive all replicated entries, just like full nodes, but do not affect quorums, do not vote, are not taken into consideration when deciding whether a write has been successful, and will never attempt to become leaders.
+  * are not taken into consideration when deciding whether a write has been successful
+  * will never attempt to become leaders

-The idea is to first add a node as an observer (which will *not* in any way affect quorum size, or availability), and once it has been brought up to date, promote it to full member.
+The idea is to first add a node as an observer (which will *not* in any way affect quorum size, or availability), then promote it to full member status once it has been brought up to date.

 QuarkDB will further make an effort to refuse membership updates which might compromise availability, as a protection against operator error, but please